-Mr. TANG Chi Wai (鄧智偉先生), aged 50, was appointed as an independent non-executive Director ("INED") of the Company on 5 June 2017.
+Mr. TANG Chi Wai (鄧智偉先生), aged 51, was appointed as an independent non-executive Director ("INED") of the Company on 5 June 2017.
 He is also the chairman of the audit committee ("Audit Committee") of the Board and a member of the Remuneration Committee.
 Mr. Tang has over 20 years of experience in auditing, accounting and financing.
 Since June 2008, Mr. Tang has been serving as the financial controller, company secretary and authorised representative of Universal Technologies Holdings Limited, a company listed on the Main Board of The Stock Exchange of Hong Kong Limited (the "Stock Exchange") (stock code: 1026).
-Mr. Tang was an INED of Century Group International Holdings Limited (formerly known as CHerish Holdings Limited), a company listed on the Main Board of the Stock Exchange (stock code: 2113), for the period from September 2016 to October 2021.
 Mr. Tang was appointed as an INED of Noble Engineering Group Holdings Limited, a company listed on GEM of the Stock Exchange (stock code: 8445) in September 2017 and an INED of ISP Global Limited, a company listed on GEM of the Stock Exchange in December 2017 (stock code: 8487).
 Mr. Tang was appointed as the honorary president of North Kwai Chung District Scout Council of Scout Association of Hong Kong in June 2019.